 4.4.1.
-Adjectival Relative Pronouns
+Adjectival relative pronouns

-The choice of adjectival relative pronouns depends first of all on whether the pronoun is restrictive or non-restrictive.
+The choice of adjectival relative pronoun depends first of all on whether the pronoun is restrictive or non-restrictive.
 A restrictive relative pronoun defines its antecedent and a non-restrictive relative pronoun simply gives us more information about it.
 Examples: